Colyte Side Effects

 Applies to polyethylene glycol 3350 with electrolytes: oral powder for solution

-Along with its needed effects, polyethylene glycol 3350 with electrolytes (the active ingredient contained in Colyte) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by polyethylene glycol 3350 with electrolytes (the active ingredient contained in Colyte).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking polyethylene glycol 3350 with electrolytes:More common
+You should check with your doctor immediately if any of these side effects occur when taking polyethylene glycol 3350 with electrolytes:More common

 - Full or bloated feeling